 I am a quantitative macroeconomist with research interests in wealth inequality, behavioral household finance, and numerical methods for general equilibrium models with heterogeneity.

-I hold a MPhil in Economics from Tinbergen Institute and a BSc in Economics from Maastricht University.
+I hold a MPhil in Economics from Tinbergen Institute and a BSc in Business Economics from Maastricht University.

 You can find my CV here.